 Note that after creating an attestation, you can verify it with Cosign’s

 cosign verify-attestation $IMAGE

 cosign attach, on the other hand, only attaches an SBOM to an image and uploads it to a registry.
-In this case the SBOM isn’t signed, meaning that Chainguard Enforce won’t have any way to verify its authenticity.
+In this case the SBOM isn’t signed, meaning that there’s no way to confidently verify its authenticity.

 cosign attach sbom --sbom image.sbom $IMAGE

 This will upload the SBOM to the registry as an OCI artifact with a

 cosign attach to attach an SBOM and upload it to a registry, you can then run